A free way to build your virtual collection, make lists, and share them. It’s your new home on Criterion.com.

 Endlessly quotable movie about college grads who don't leave.

-Almost like Kicking and Screaming, but with difficult British accents and the end of the 60s and much more substance abuse.
+Almost like "Kicking and Screaming," but with difficult British accents and the end of the 60s and much more substance abuse.

 Admittedly saw with a headache and maybe bad subtitles, but I didn't get much out of it - a colorful mess with a few good shots.